-Other popular locations, such as sporting fields, halls, chapels and some open areas, have been set aside within parks and reserves specifically to cater for special activities and events and for commercial use.
-Any use within these selected locations requires a permit or licence.
+Other popular areas, such as sporting fields, halls, chapels and some open areas, have been set aside within parks and reserves specifically to cater for special activities and events and for commercial use.
+Any use within these selected areas requires a permit or licence.

 If you are planning the following type of activity in a Council park, reserve or facility you will need to apply for a permit or licence:

-When submitting a permit or license application you will be required pay the prescribed fee – please refer to Council's Fees and Charges page for more information.
+When submitting a permit or licence application you will be required pay the prescribed fee – please refer to Council's Fees and Charges page for more information.

 Activities may not be approved if they:

-Use Parks Search to help you find a location fitting the requirements of your event.
-Parks where a permit or license can be applied for contain an 'Application for Use' section on their page, where you will find detailed information on the location, venue, facilities and permit or license required.
+Use Parks Search to help you find an area fitting the requirements of your event.
+Parks where a permit or licence can be applied for contain a 'Booking' tab on their page, where you will find detailed information on the area, venue, facilities and permit or licence required.

-To apply for your permit or license, please complete the online or printable PDF application form for assessment of your proposed event:
+To apply for your permit or licence, please complete the online:

 Some examples of the types of events that can be held within a park or reserve are:

-There are a number of locations within parks throughout Ipswich that are popular for weddings or other special ceremonies.
-These locations can be searched for using the 'Search by Facilities' function on Parks Search - simply click on 'Usage' and then the 'Ceremony' option for a list of parks with ceremony locations.
+There are a number of areas within parks throughout Ipswich that are popular for weddings or other special ceremonies.
+These areas can be searched for using the 'Search by Facilities' function on Parks Search - simply click on 'Usage' and then the 'Ceremony' option for a list of parks with ceremony areas.

 Please see links to a number of parks popular for ceremonies below: